Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/PDEs/index.md

     ```

-The `OPERATOR` object in `Problem` refers to a C++ object that inherits from base classes responsible for solving the nonlinear system (1).
+The `OPERATOR` object in `Problem` refers to an object that inherits from base classes responsible for solving the nonlinear system (1).
 These classes are illustrated in the figure 2: `OperatorBase` is a base class with two child classes -- `TransientOperatorBase`, which inherits from the `TimeDependentOperator` class of `MFEM`, and `SteadyOperatorBase`, which inherits from the `Operator` class of `MFEM`.
 <figure markdown="span">
   ![Operators](../../../../../img/SlothOperators.pdf){  width=600px}